 SuiteCRM organizes all business data into Modules.
 Each module represents a category of records — like tables in a database, but with a full UI built around them.

-- Accounts: Organizations or companies you do business with.
+- Accounts: organizations or companies you do business with.
 The anchor record that links to Contacts, Opportunities, Cases, and more.

 - Contacts: Individual people, typically linked to an Account.
 Holds phone numbers, emails, titles, and interaction history.